epunx2/ericchrobak.com/_posts/2018-08-03-learnideandgeneralkeyboardshorcuts.md

 ---
 layout: post
-title:      "LEARN IDE & General Keyboard Shorcuts"
+title: LEARN IDE & General Keyboard Shorcuts
 date: 2018-08-03 20:58:16 -0400
-permalink:  learn_ide_and_general_keyboard_shorcuts
+author: Eric Chrobak
 ---

 I love that coding and programming involves shortcuts to increase productivity.

 One of my favorite shortcuts while working on a computer is keyboard shorctus!